InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Extended Related Work

 \subsection{3D Molecule Generation}

 In the domain of AI-driven molecule discovery, 3D molecule generation has become a central problem.
 Its goal is to directly construct physically plausible 3D molecular conformations.
-Formally, a 3D molecule with $n$ atoms can be represented as a point cloud $G = (z, R)$.
-The vector $z = [z_1, \cdots, z_n] \in \mathbb{Z}^n$ encodes the atom types, where $z_i$ denotes the nuclear charge of the $i$-th atom.
-The coordinate matrix $R = [r_1, \cdots, r_n] \in \mathbb{R}^{3 \times n}$ specifies the 3D position of each atom, with $r_i \in \mathbb{R}^3$.
+Formally, a 3D molecule with $n$ atoms can be represented as a point cloud $\mathcal{M} = (t, C)$.
+The vector $t = [t_1, \cdots, t_n] \in \mathbb{Z}^n$ encodes the atom types (atomic numbers), and the coordinate matrix $C = [c_1, \cdots, c_n] \in \mathbb{R}^{3 \times n}$ specifies the 3D position of each atom, with $c_i \in \mathbb{R}^3$.
 A fundamental challenge lies in ensuring that molecular geometries respect the inherent SE(3) symmetry, i.e., molecular representations must remain invariant or equivariant under SE(3) transformations such as rotations and translations.

 Current approaches can be categorized into four main paradigms.
-SE(3)-equivariant architectures explicitly enforce symmetry through specialized network designs: spherical frame basis models~\citep{thomas2018tensorfieldnetworksrotation, liao2023equiformerequivariantgraphattention} project features into irreducible representations of SO(3), while vector frame basis models~\citep{satorras2022enequivariantgraphneural,schütt2021equivariantmessagepassingprediction} construct local coordinate frames for equivariant operations.
+SE(3)-equivariant architectures explicitly enforce symmetry through specialized network designs: spherical frame basis models~\citep{thomas2018tensor, liao2023equiformerequivariantgraphattention} project features into irreducible representations of SO(3), while vector frame basis models~\citep{satorras2022enequivariantgraphneural,schütt2021equivariantmessagepassingprediction} construct local coordinate frames for equivariant operations.
 Invariant feature approaches circumvent architectural constraints by utilizing geometrically invariant inputs such as pairwise distances, bond angles, and dihedral angles~\citep{schütt2017schnetcontinuousfilterconvolutionalneural}.
 Data augmentation strategies encourage models to implicitly learn symmetric representations by training on randomly rotated and translated molecular conformations, particularly valuable for large-scale models where explicit equivariance is complex to scale~\citep{abramson2024accurate}.
 Input canonicalization methods~\citep{li2024geometry,fu2024fragmentgeometryawaretokenization} establish a canonical orientation or reference frame for input molecules through preprocessing, transforming each molecule into a standardized pose so that subsequent neural networks can operate on SE(3)-invariant inputs without intrinsic SE(3)-equivariant constraints.